Primordial Black Hole Formation in Rastall Gravity: Shifted Collapse Threshold and Exponential Abundance Sensitivity: PBH Formation Criterion in Rastall Gravity

-A rigorous determination of $\delta_c(\lambda)$ would require solving the fully nonlinear relativistic collapse equations in Rastall gravity, which lies beyond the scope of the present work.
-Instead, we adopt a phenomenological parameterization that captures the leading-order sensitivity of the collapse threshold to small deviations from general relativity.
-Restricting to the observationally allowed regime $|\lambda| \ll 1$, we expand the threshold as
+A proper determination of $\delta_c(\lambda)$ would require solving the fully nonlinear relativistic collapse equations in Rastall gravity, which is beyond the scope of this paper.
+We instead adopt the following phenomenological parameterisation, valid to first order in $\lambda$:

-where $\gamma$ is a dimensionless coefficient encoding the response of the nonlinear collapse dynamics to the Rastall modification.
-Equation \ref{eq:deltac_param} should therefore be interpreted as the leading-order perturbative evolution equation in a nearly conformal plasma, where the effective deviation from GR is controlled by the small parameter

-The parameter $\gamma$ is expected to be $\mathcal{O}(1)$ in magnitude, but its precise value depends on the perturbation profile and on the detailed nonlinear evolution.
-In the absence of full numerical simulations, we treat $\gamma$ as a phenomenological parameter and explore representative values in the range $|\gamma| \lesssim 1$.
-Our conclusions regarding the exponential sensitivity of the PBH abundance to $\lambda$ are robust against moderate variations of $\gamma$.

-A dedicated numerical study of relativistic collapse in Rastall gravity would be required to determine $\gamma$ from first principles.
-This positive $\gamma$ means that positive $\lambda$ makes collapse slightly harder (higher $\delta_c$), while negative $\lambda$ makes collapse easier.

-The gray shaded region in Figure:\ref{fig1} represents the theoretical uncertainty in the critical density contrast arising from the dependence on the shape of the perturbation profile.
-Numerical simulations in general relativity [66,67] have established that \(\delta_c\) varies by approximately \(\pm 0.025\) depending on the specific profile shape (e.g., Gaussian, Mexican-hat, or top-hat profiles).
-In Rastall gravity, this uncertainty is expected to scale moderately with the modification parameter, as stronger deviations from general relativity amplify the profile dependence of gravitational collapse.
-In the Figure:\ref{fig2}, we have shown the different profile dependences.
-Ofcourse just from the viewpoint of the critical density, increased critical density means more difficult to collapse.
-But as we will see due to the presence of $\lambda$ in the $\sigma$, the final abundance calculation gets different effect.
+The coefficient $\gamma$ encodes the nonlinear collapse response andfis expected to be $\mathcal{O}(1)$; its precise value requires dedicated numerical simulations in Rastall gravity that have not yet been performed.
+Positive $\gamma$ raises the threshold for $\lambda > 0$ (harder to collapse), while negative $\lambda$ lowers it.
+For the abundance calculation in Section~5.3 only the combination $(\gamma - \alpha_\sigma)$ enters, and its sign determines whether PBH production is enhanced or suppressed relative to GR.